Your stay in the Netherlands

 As a Fontys student you will get a discount!

 This insurance covers healthcare, extraordinary costs, repatriation, liability, accidents, legal aid and baggage & household goods.
-ITS also reimburses if a student consults a digital doctor.
 This offer is accessible for all international Fontys students who wish to apply for this insurance or want to change their current insurance.
 If you apply through this link you will receive the discount automatically.
 You have to fill in the institution code "FONTYSITS" and you have to use your @student.fontys.nl email address.
 If you have questions about the insurance you can contact insureToStudy through mail: email@example.com or call 0031 70 2051860.

 New Non European students are, at least for their first year, obliged to take out the InsureToStudy Master Plan+ insurance which is part of the Fontys Visa procedure.